CubiCasa/cubicasa-ios-sdk-example-project/README.md

 ## Installation

 The CubiCapture SDK is distributed as an XCFramework.
-This framework can be copied directly into your Xcode project (remember to also include the 3rd party dependencies `Zip` and `ZIPFoundation`) but we recommend using the Swift Package Manager.
+This framework can be copied directly into your Xcode project (remember to also include the 3rd party dependency `ZIPFoundation`) but we recommend using the Swift Package Manager.

 ### Swift Package Manager
 The recommended way to integrate the CubiCapture SDK is to use the Swift Package Manager (SPM).
 In Xcode, select your project and open the tab Project Dependencies.
 Hit the '+' button and paste the CubiCapture Github URL (`https://github.com/CubiCasa/ios-sdk-distribution/`) into the search box.